Application submissions for the Class of 2021 will begin April 26, 2018, and must be received by August 1st.

-A minimum of 500 hours of direct patient care involvement (within the past five years) must be completed at the time of application submission.
+A minimum of 500 hours of direct patient care involvement occurring the United States (within the past five years) must be completed at the time of application submission.

-Direct patient care experience can be achieved either through full-time, or part-time, employment as well as volunteer services.
-Applicants may apply experience either providing direct patient care in a health care setting or observing health care being provided.
+Direct patient care experience can be achieved either through full-time, or part-time, employment, paid or non-paid services.
+Applicants may apply experience either providing direct patient care in a healthcare setting or observing health care being provided.
 A minimum of 10 hours must be observing a practicing Physician Assistant.

-This requirement is meant to help the applicant achieve a knowledge base and skill set needed for the successful completion of our program; not all health care positions can or will provide the appropriate experience.
-For hours to qualify, an applicant must be in the room with the patient either giving care or observing care being given to a patient.
-Some of the hours should be observing a Physician Assistant.
+This requirement is meant to help the applicant achieve a knowledge base of the United States health care system and develop the skill set needed for the successful completion of our program; not all health care positions can or will provide the appropriate experience.
+Accepted patient care hours will include the observation of assessment, diagnosis, and treatment plan for a patient.

 Examples of Acceptable Direct Patient Experience